-But when you provision Amazon Aurora, logging and caching are moved into a “multi tenant, scale-out database-optimised storage service” that’s deeply integrated with other AWS compute and storage services.
+But when you provision Amazon Aurora, logging and caching are moved into a “multi-tenant, scale-out database-optimized storage service” that’s deeply integrated with other AWS compute and storage services.
 Besides allowing you to dramatically scale without nearly the overhead, you can restart the database engine without losing the cache.

 Why you might want to use AWS Aurora

 Amazon Aurora is compatible with MySQL 5.6.
 That means the applications, tools, and drivers you’re already using with MySQL can be used.

 You can launch a new Aurora database from an RDS MySQL DB snapshot.

 5x increase in performance when compared to MySQL.